LEADDESK GENERAL TERMS AND CONDITIONS

 2.5 All Intellectual Property Rights in and to the LeadDesk Products are and shall at all times remain the sole and exclusive property of Supplier and/or any relevant third parties.
 Nothing in this Agreement shall constitute a transfer of any Intellectual Property Rights of Supplier or any third party to Customer.
 All rights not expressly granted to Customer shall be retained by Supplier.

 2.6 Supplier shall use its commercially reasonable efforts to deliver the setup services for the LeadDesk Products agreed upon in this Agreement and any material related thereto within a reasonable time.
 Telecommunication Services must be delivered to Customer not later than one (1) month from the commencement of the Agreement or as separately agreed between the Parties.
 The Customer shall be responsible for installing the LeadDesk Products to its data system environment unless otherwise agreed.
 Supplier shall, however, provide support to the Customer as stipulated under Section 3 herein.
 If Customer has not reported any claims for nonconformity, delay or deficiency relating to the LeadDesk Products or any contract breach within seven (7) days of delivery or from the moment when such deficiency was first visible, or such breach occurred, all LeadDesk Products will be deemed accepted and delivered in accordance with this Agreement.
+The Supplier shall be entitled to compensation for additional costs, which are incurred due to the delay of the delivery caused by the Customer.

 3.1 As a part of the LeadDesk Service provided herein Supplier shall use its commercially reasonable endeavors to provide general remote support and remote assistance to the Customer in using and setting up the LeadDesk Service acquired herein and provide consultation for the Customer’s reasonable questions related to the LeadDesk Service for a period of one (1) month as of the commencement of the LeadDesk Service, however, such support amounting at most to fifteen (15) personnel hours of Supplier.